 After receiving his bachelor’s degrees in history and English from Amherst College in Massachusetts in 1943, Graham served in the U.S. Army Counter Intelligence Corps from 1944-46.
 He received both his master’s (1949) and PhD (1951) in sociology from Yale University.

-Following teaching stints, Graham returned to Buffalo in 1956 to work at Roswell Park Cancer Institute, where he was promoted to principal scientist in 1965.
+Following teaching stints, Graham returned to Buffalo in 1956 to work at Roswell Park Comprehensive Cancer Center, where he was promoted to principal scientist in 1965.
 He joined UB as a professional lecturer and full professor the following year.

 In a video interview produced by the Center for the Arts shortly before his passing, Graham recalled his days as a researcher.
 “I was home one day in my library and I was wondering about the causes of cancer.
 And I wondered, ‘Why in heaven’s name hasn’t somebody studied diet?’”

 Graham made an impact early on in his career at Roswell Park, where he developed a questionnaire the hospital distributed to patients to learn more about their diet and smoking habits.
 “I could see how it could be improved and it was lengthened considerably as a result.
 And of course, what you might suspect we found, was that those who used chewing tobacco had the higher risk of oral cancer.
 At that point in the scientific community, these people couldn’t see how epidemiology could come up with any answers,” he said.